I love when you share my recipes!

 Skip to Recipe

-An easy appetizer that feels fancy, this smoked salmon dip comes together in under 10 minutes and will have guests asking for the recipe.
+Made with flaky smoked salmon, cream cheese, crisp onions, and fresh lemon, this simple Smoked Salmon Dip is packed with flavor and can be made ahead of your next party.
+An easy appetizer that feels fancy, no bake smoked salmon dip comes together in under 10 minutes and will have your guests asking for the recipe.

 My husband and I absolutely love smoked salmon dip, but it seems like as soon as we find one we like, something changes – the recipe gets a seasonal update; the deli we were buying it from closes; the restaurant we were enjoying it at takes it off their menu.
 For years I’ve been saying I’m going to make it myself, and I’ve finally taken the time to do it!